terrier-org/pyterrier/docs/terrier-index-api.rst

 An index has several data structures:

  - the `CollectionStatistics <http://terrier.org/docs/current/javadoc/org/terrier/structures/CollectionStatistics.html>`_ - the salient global statistics of the index.
- - the `Lexicon <http://terrier.org/docs/current/javadoc/org/terrier/structures/Lexicon.html>`_ - the vocabulary of the index, including statistics of the terms, and a pointer into the inverted index.
+ - the `Lexicon <http://terrier.org/docs/current/javadoc/org/terrier/structures/Lexicon.html>`_ -  consists of an entry for each unique term in the index, which contains the corresponding statistics of each term (frequency etc), and a pointer to the inverted index posting list for that term.
  - the inverted index (a `PostingIndex <http://terrier.org/docs/current/javadoc/org/terrier/structures/PostingIndex.html>`_) - contains the posting list for each term, detailing the frequency in which a term appears in that document .
  - the `DocumentIndex <http://terrier.org/docs/current/javadoc/org/terrier/structures/DocumentIndex.html>`_ - contains the length of the document (and other field lengths).
  - the `MetaIndex <http://terrier.org/docs/current/javadoc/org/terrier/structures/MetaIndex.html>`_ - contains document metadata, such as the docno, and optionally the raw text and the URL of each document.